Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 “We are aware of the existence of academic institutions and ONGs that are dedicated to nature conservation and, specifically, sea and marine ecosystems’ conservation.
 Why does the Center provide a different insight into the subject?”

-Although for the talented Englishman –who, by the way, spends a large part of his days removing fishing line from corals –although a marriage between empirical and academic knowledge is necessary, the social component is the essence and should never be left out.
+Although for the talented Englishman–who, by the way, spends a large part of his days removing fishing line from corals–a marriage between empirical and academic knowledge is necessary, the social component is the essence and should never be left out.
 “With a local organization that ensures that children and grandchildren adopt the practices, you save time, tears, and effort.
 An outside NGO does not know if it will be there in ten years.
-Many times their work depends on donations, and when they expire they go and leave everything behind,” explained Felix.
+Many times their work depends on donations, and when they expire, they go and leave everything behind,” explained Felix.

-The Center’s projects have an interest, not only in helping to preserve the environment but also in creating opportunities for the local people to maintain the benefit for the system.
-They intend to produce results that are functional in the long term.
+The Center’s projects are interested not only in helping to preserve the environment but also in creating opportunities for local people to maintain the benefits of the system.
+They intend to produce results that are functional in the long term

 Trading time for experience

-The dynamics of the Center consist of a fair and spontaneous distribution of tasks.
+The dynamics of the Center are characterized by a fair and spontaneous distribution of tasks.
 Understanding who is available for each occasion, its members make agreements and operate.
 It is not a hierarchical organization, but horizontal.
 “It is a commitment of time in exchange for experience and knowledge.
 For hours and dedication, you can even win a scholarship to go to Florida, and that was the best adventure I had last year,” noted Felix.
-He shows a glorious smile every time he talks about his trip to the U.S. Caribbean for special training in restoring corals with their now sister-organization, Diving With a Purpose (DWP).
+He shows a glorious smile every time he talks about his trip to the U.S. Caribbean for special training in coral restoration with their new sister organization, Diving With a Purpose (DWP).

 The old and the young

-Although the driving force behind the creation of the Center was to give the command of change to youth – giving them the opportunity to make the Center’s projects their own, promoting the appropriation of their natural and cultural heritage – its members agree that there needs to be a balance between the mobilizing youth and the experienced wise adults who maintain order is key to its proper functioning.
+Although the driving force behind the creation of the Center was to give the command of change to youth – giving them the opportunity to make the Center’s projects their own and to promote the appropriation of their natural and cultural heritage – its members agree that there needs to be a balance between mobilizing youth and the experienced, wise adults who maintain order, which is key to its proper functioning.

 “We are lucky to have founders who were not fooled, shut up, or bought.
 We are talking about the generation that fought against oil exploitation and many other threats.
 They are the ones who lead and guide us, our spiritual guides,” explains Felix.